smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"none"`

-Set the mode for automatic database backups.
-Can be one of _none_, `lite`, `full`.
-If enabled, Chainlink will always dump a backup on every boot before running migrations, and additionally it will automatically take database backups (overwriting the backup file for the given version) at regular intervals if `DATABASE_BACKUP_FREQUENCY` is set to a non-zero interval.
+Set the mode for automatic database backups, which can be one of _none_, `lite`, or `full`.
+If enabled, the Chainlink node will always dump a backup on every boot before running migrations.
+Additionally, it will automatically take database backups that overwrite the backup file for the given version at regular intervals if `DATABASE_BACKUP_FREQUENCY` is set to a non-zero interval.

-_none_ disables.
+_none_ - Disables backups.
-`lite` dumps small tables including configuration and keys essential for node functioning (excludes historical data e.g. job runs, transaction history etc).
+`lite` - Dumps small tables including configuration and keys that are essential for the node to function, which excludes historical data like job runs, transaction history, etc.
-`full` dumps the entire database.
+`full` - Dumps the entire database.

 It will write to a file like `$ROOT/backup/cl_backup_<VERSION>.dump`.
 There is one backup dump file per version of the Chainlink node.
-If you upgrade it will keep the backup taken right before the upgrade migration so you can restore to an older version if necessary.
+If you upgrade the node, it will keep the backup taken right before the upgrade migration so you can restore to an older version if necessary.

 ### DATABASE_BACKUP_URL